JaredLBailey/JaredLBailey.github.io/_posts/2024-09-01-Garden_Camera.md

 layout: post
 title: Ongoing - AI Garden Pest Deterrent
 image: "/posts/bird_1.jpg"
-tags: [Computer Vision, Raspberry Pi, Docker, AWS]
+tags: [3D Printing, Computer Vision, Raspberry Pi, Docker, AWS]
 ---

 In my ongoing quest to combine AI with practical applications, I’ve embarked on v2 of a project that builds on the foundation of a team effort from my Deep Learning Applications class.
 The original team project (v1) used computer vision to identify whether an image contained a bird or a squirrel, with a Raspberry Pi triggering an ultrasonic sound to deter squirrels from a bird feeder.
 In this updated version, I individually aim to push the boundaries of what the project can achieve by introducing more advanced features and further refining the detection capabilities.